-The Rivers Trust, WWF and Catchment Based Approach (CaBA) partners are working together to deliver three water management projects between now and September 2018 to replenish water in the Thames and South East River Basins for the benefit of both people and wildlife.
+The Rivers Trust, WWF and Coca-Cola Foundation are working together with Catchment Based Approach (CaBA) partners to deliver three water management projects, between now and September 2018, to replenish water in the Thames and South East River Basins, for the benefit of both people and wildlife.

 Funded as part of the global Coca-Cola ‘replenish programme’, these three new projects will locally contribute to the company promise to safely return the equivalent amount of water used in all their drinks and production to communities and nature.